seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Ha, art thou there?

 **AJAX**
-I’ll fight with him alone: stand, Diomed.
+I'll fight with him alone: stand, Diomed.

 **DIOMEDES**
 He is my prize; I will not look upon.